 - MySql (If you’re wanting to use WordPress)

 The above features allow you to grow if needed.
 Some hosting companies put restrictions on your account, these are fine as long as you are aware of them and can upgrade at any time.

-Managed hosting means that you have an optimized server for your software.
+Managed hosting means that you have an optimised server for your software.
 Since its managed, if you want to make a single change to the settings you often need to open a ticket and request them to do it for you.

 This type of hosting is generally more expensive (around $25-30 USD per month) as you get access to hosting support whenever you need it.

 CbyD Tip: Look for hosting servers close to where your clients are.
 Most people can get away with the big hosting companies such as Bluehost or GoDaddy, however, if you are in South Africa for example you might want to look closer to home for hosting.
 Having a hosting company close to your visitors means your website is served to them faster.